 Setting the Jawz Mouse trap is simple.
 If your trap is sitting the same direction as mine in the picture, you just apply pressure, to that top piece of plastic, to the left.

-I imagine that the inventor of this product either got their idea from the way an alligator snaps, or from historical booby traps like the ones in ancient egypt…or you know, just from some of the stuff that you’d see in an Indiana Jones movie either way it’s a nasty, yet effective way to solve your rodent problem.
+I imagine that the inventor of this product either got their idea from the way an alligator snaps, or from historical booby traps like the ones in ancient egypt…or you know, just from some of the stuff that you’d see in an Indiana Jones movie either way it’s a nasty, but also a very effective way to solve your rodent problem.

 Baiting the traps is simple.
 All that you have to do is hold down that plastic piece on the left, so that it doesn’t snap your finger…